beaisis/GettingAndCleaningData/CodeBook.md

 * 5. Label the data set with descriptive activity names.
 * 6. Creates a tidy data set with a average for each variable for each activity and each subject.

+# Tidy CSV

+tidy.csv can be read with R: read.table("tidy.csv", header = TRUE).
+A description of the variables can be found in 'CodeBook.md'.

+# Variables

 These variables identify the unique subject/activity pair the variables relate to:
  - Subject: the integer subject ID.